Jeff Walker (musician): Biography

 In 2006, he joined American/Mexican death metal and grindcore supergroup, Brujeria, under the pseudonym El Cynico.
-He has played on their albums Pocho Aztlan (2016) and Esto Es Brujeria (2023) and playing live with them until 2017.
+He has played on their albums Pocho Aztlan (2016) and Esto Es Brujeria (2023) and played live with them until 2017.

 Walker appeared as a guest singer on Napalm Death's The Code Is Red...Long Live the Code album, on the track "Pledge Yourself to You".
 He has also worked with This Is Menace, singing on the tracks "Onward Christian Soldiers" and "Pretty Girls", while also supplying vocals to Mnemic's "Psykorgasm".
 He has appeared live with the Finnish grindcore band To Separate the Flesh from the Bones.